 Additional jazz and ethnomusicological resources will continue to be added.
 Printed European folk music is adequate but newer resources are of moderate importance.
 Additional printed folk/indigenous music and recordings for all cultures will be a moderate priority.

-Streamed and online resources have become important, with the addition of Alexander Street Press and Naxos streamed recordings.
-Databases of digitized manuscript or printed music will also continue to be added.
+Streamed and online resources have become important, with the addition of Alexander Street Press, Medici-TV and Naxos streamed recordings.
+Databases of digitized manuscript or printed music will also continue to be added or linked as necessary.